ronakd0215/Loan_Default_Prediction/writeup.md

 # Title

 ## Introduction to data
-Where we got it, what it's used for
+>TODO: Where we got it, what it's used for

 This dataset has 255,347 cases and 17 predictor columns.
 When we one-hot encoded the categorical features we ended up with 24 predictors.
 None of the variables were highly correlated with each other and there were no outliers.
 We also standardized the numeric variables.
 The predictor names are as follows: